vsoch/citelang/docs/getting_started/user-guide.rst

 Contrib will allow you to look at a different kind of credit - git commits!
 Note that since we want find grained contributions, we count lines with git blame, so this method will be a little bit slower than other means to assess credit.
+However, once you parse a file for a specific commit, you won't need to parse it again as it will be cached in (default) ``.contrib`` in the present working directory.
 You can sit in the root of a repository and then run this to generate data for all contributions:

 .. code-block:: console